SamMThompson/CPU-S_Emulator/README.md

 # CPU-S Emulator
-This is a simple CPU emulator -- based on the CPU-S.
+This is a simple toy CPU emulator -- based on the CPU-S.
-The CPU-S is a harvard architecture (data memory and instruction memory are separate), and was taught in an undergraduate course.
+The CPU-S is a harvard architecture (data memory and instruction memory are separate), and was taught in an undergraduate course at Loughborough University.

 This project is an odd mix of "true" simulation of a cpu and some shortcuts.